cjunho/cjh/SPecONet/README.md

 The network is designed to infer solutions of Navier Stokes equations for given given input functions as follow.
 ## Types of inputs
 - the foloder named "force2d" : to train SPecOnet for 2D forcing functions as input data.
+- the foloder named "force3d" : to train SPecOnet for 3D forcing functions as input data.

 ## Reference
 A data free neural operator enabling fast inference of 2D and 3D Navier Stokes equations